nikita2206/envpopulate/README.md

 dependencies like an interpreter or a VM and it could be easily bundled in a docker container.

-In order from simplest to hardest:
+Here's how you can get an executable in order from simplest to hardest:
  - download already-built binaries from the latest [Release](https://github.com/nikita2206/envpopulate/releases/latest)
  - install using Cargo: `cargo install envpopulate`
  - checkout this repo using GIT and build with `cargo build`